Divy1211/BinaryFileParser/docs/pages/tutorial/struct_versioning.md

 1. We're changing the default of `ver` to `Version(2, 4)` in the constructor.
 This means when someone creates a default instance using `PcapFile()`, it's version will be initialized to `v2.4`
 2. Since we want people to be able to create defaults of a different version by using `PcapFile(ver = Version(2, 4, 1))`, we need to fix the `magic_number` manually so that it is serialized correctly when we write this new instance to a file.

-!!! tip "Differing defaults across version"
+!!! tip "Different Defaults Across Versions"

     You can use `min_ver` and `max_ver` to make it so that a different property is used for the default initialization:
     ```py